 You can also visit the Technical requirements section for further computing information including the details of the support we provide.

-You will have a tutor who will be responsible for monitoring your progress on the course, marking and commenting on your written work and whom you can contact for advice and guidance.
+You will have a tutor who will be responsible for monitoring your progress on the module, marking and commenting on your written work and whom you can contact for advice and guidance.
 There is usually a lively student online forum.
 Contact our Student Registration & Enquiry Service if you want to know more about study with The Open University before you register.